Fed should be patient, keep trimming U.S. stimulus: Lockhart

 “Events that are fairly distant geographically from this country can spill over into this economy.
 You always have to remain vigilant to anything that may turn into a problem.”

-Additional reporting and writing by Ann Saphir; Editing by Paul Simao and Dan Grebler
+Additional reporting and writing by Ann Saphir; Editing by Paul Simao, Dan Grebler and Mohammad Zargham